How to secure your information in the cloud

 Use Public Wi-Fi Sparingly

 While you can set creative passwords, use firewalls and provide antivirus and anti-malware programs when you use your home's wireless internet connection, you cannot guarantee that a public connection is safe.
 When you do use public Wi-Fi, verify the connection through the business.
 Avoid using internet hot spots if you cannot verify their source.
 Cyber thieves use these open Wi-Fi connections to steal information when you connect to the spot.
 They don't even have to be technologically advanced to do so.
 All it takes is a small device and the ability to sit within 100 feet of you while you use the connection.
 To further protect your information, keep your Wi-Fi feature turned off until you are ready to log in on a verified connection.
 Always use a virtual private network if viewing sensitive information in public.
-Or use Norton WiFi Privacy that protects your data when you use public Wi-Fi.
+Or use Norton Secure VPN that protects your data when you use public Wi-Fi.

 Despite knowing how to secure your information on the cloud, sometimes cyber thieves find their way into your private information.
 If you suspect your account has been compromised, immediately change your passwords and verification information and alert the provider.
 By describing the suspicious behavior to the provider, you can help them prevent future attacks.

 Our best protection.
 One low price

 Norton Security Premium helps protect up to 10 of your Windows PCs, Macs, Android smartphones or your iPads.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.